JunjiaZhangMax/junjiazhangmax.github.io/_pages/about.md

 My name is Junjia Zhang, a freshman of [NYU Shanghai](https://shanghai.nyu.edu/) major in Data Science and minor in Mathematics(intended).
 I currently interning in [Shanghai AI Lab](https://www.shlab.org.cn/) and trying to learn some hands-on skills for the AI researching.

+The profile photo is my girl friend Aria!